-As discussed, in addition to generating structural descriptions, we prompt the LLM to count the non-hydrogen atoms to filter out potentially erroneous descriptions.
-After filtering, the final dataset consists of {$\num{163085}$} molecule-description pairs, with {$\num{106379}$, $\num{41412}$, and $\num{15294}$} samples in the easy, medium, and hard categories, respectively, as summarized in~Table~\ref{tab:data_generation_stat}.
-Since molecules are randomly sampled from the PubChem pool, the resulting dataset follows the underlying distribution of PubChem.
+As discussed, we additionally prompt the LLM to count non-hydrogen atoms to filter potentially erroneous descriptions.
+After filtering, the final dataset consists of {$\num{163085}$} molecule--description pairs, with {$\num{106379}$, $\num{41412}$, and $\num{15294}$} samples in the easy, medium, and hard categories, respectively, as summarized in~Table~\ref{tab:data_generation_stat}.
+Since molecules are randomly sampled from the PubChem pool, the resulting dataset reflects the underlying distribution of PubChem.
 The generated descriptions have an average length of $\num{261}$ words and provide complete structural information.
 Representative examples are shown in Appendix~\ref{sec:data_samples}, and additional dataset statistics are provided in Appendix~\ref{sec:appendix_dataset_statistics}.